Yijin-Zeng/wmwm-python/README.md

 the presence of missing data, which controls the Type I error regardless of values of missing data.

-(Zeng et al., 2024) computes the bounds of the Wilcoxon-Mann-Whitne test statistic and its p-value will be computed in the presence of missing data.
+Bounds of the Wilcoxon-Mann-Whitne test statistic and its p-value will be computed in the presence of missing data.
 The p-value of the test method proposed in (Zeng et al., 2024) is then returned as the maximum possible p-value of the Wilcoxon-Mann-Whitney test.

 ## Installation